jma4/MSIS-2629-Individual-Project/Revised version.md

 ### Finding 1

-In the Figure 1, we can see that the number of camera speed violations has a decreasing trend in the monthly speed violations graphic.
+To start off, we see an interesting phenomena that a decreasing trend in the monthly speed camera violations but an upward trend in speed relevant traffic crashes as figure 1 and 2 shows.
 However, Figure 2 shows that the number of crashes caused by exceeding authorized speed limit and safe speed for conditions has an increasing trend.
 This is an interesting finding.
 (Figure 1, Monthly speed violations)
 ![alt text](https://github.com/jma4/MSIS-2629-Individual-Project/blob/master/image/Monthly%20speed%20violations.png)
   (https://public.tableau.com/profile/jui.chuan.ma#!/vizhome/Chicagocameraspeedviolation-crashes/Dashboard?publish=yes)